-Zulufadder is a charitable organisation that promotes education and self-reliance among young people from rural communities in South Africa.
+Zulufadder is a nonprofit organisation that focus on education and sustainable projects for children and youth in South Africa.

 Like all great stories, our tale is one rooted in love.
 The deep love and compassion that Norwegian actress, Mari Maurstad, has for children.

 It all started in December 2004.
 Mari, while on safari in South Africa, met Toby Selander, a Swedish photo journalist, and Ragnhild Button, the honorary Norwegian consul in Durban and tour operator.

 While travelling from Durban, the group visited a rural soup kitchen just outside Eshowe in KwaZulu-Natal.
 They met a local woman, the late Aurelia Mhlongo, who had been using her small monthly pension to feed a group of hungry children.